Summer Savory: A Herb With a Lovely Flavor and Aroma

-Summer savory is also used to make herb cheese, herb butter and herbal teas.
-I like to sprinkle savory leaves on potato salads and mashed potato.
-The leaves are sometimes added to potpourris due to their strong fragrance.
+Summer savory is also used to make herb cheese, herb butter, and herbal teas.
+I like to add savory leaves to potato salads and mashed potato.
+The leaves are sometimes added to potpourris due to their strong aroma.

 Summer savory is a component of the herbal mixture known as "Herbes de Provence".
-This mixture was originally associated with the region of Provence in France and was made from savory and other herbs that grew locally, such as thyme, basil, fennel, marjoram and lavender flowers.
-The modern product varies in composition and is often produced in other areas of the world instead of in Provence, but it generally still contains savory.
+This mixture was originally associated with the region of Provence in France and was made from savory and other herbs that grew locally, such as thyme, basil, fennel, marjoram, and lavender flowers.
+The modern product varies in composition and is often produced in other areas of the world instead of Provence, but it generally still contains savory.

-Summer Savory - The Bean Herb
+The Bean Herb

 Summer Savory for Bean Digestion

 In Germany, summer savory is known as bohnenkraut, which means "bean herb".
-It's added to beans not only to improve their taste but also to prevent the flatulence that people often experience after eating beans.
+It's added to beans not only to improve their taste but also to prevent the flatulence that people often experience after eating them.

-Why do Beans Cause Flatulence?
+Why Do Beans Cause Flatulence?

 Beans contain raffinose and stachyose, two sugars which belong to a family called the oligosaccharides.
 Our bodies can't digest these sugars, so they pass from our small intestine into our large intestine unaltered.
 (Digestion is normally finished and its products absorbed in the small intestine.)
-Bacteria in the large intestine ferment the oligosaccharides, producing gases such as hydrogen, carbon dioxide and methane, which we expel.
+Bacteria in the large intestine ferment the oligosaccharides, producing gases such as hydrogen, carbon dioxide, and methane, which we expel.

-Preventing Flatulence from Beans
+Preventing Flatulence From Beans

-Antibacterial and Antifungal Action of Summer Savory
+Antibacterial and Antifungal Action

 Interest in other species of Satureja besides summer and winter savory is growing.
 Herbs have much to offer us in the form of novel taste and perhaps medicinal benefits.

-Other Health Benefits of Summer Savory
+Other Possible Health Benefits of the Plant

 As is the case with most herbs eaten by humans, summer savory is said to have many health benefits.
 While these benefits may be real, most haven't been tested by scientists.
 It's important to keep this in mind when using summer savory medicinally.
 It's also important to avoid an excessive intake of the herb.
 The plant is safe to eat in normal food quantities and is a great addition to the diet.
 Many foods are safe or beneficial in moderate quantities but harmful in excessive amounts, however.

-A Container Garden Tour - Summer Savory and Other Herbs
+Summer Savory and Other Herbs

 Herbs for Health